dictation-toolbox/Caster/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have read the CONTRIBUTING document.
 - [ ] My code follows the code style of this project.
+- [ ] I have checked that my code does not duplicate functionality elsewhere in Caster.
+- [ ] I have checked for and utilized existing command phrases from within Caster (delete if not applicable).
 - [ ] My code implements all the features I wish to merge in this pull request.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.